57 Yachts for Charter >>>

-A Yacht Charter here opens up a chance to enjoy the clear blue waters of the Aegean and the many watersports that make the island famous.
+A Yacht Charter here opens up a chance to enjoy the clear blue waters of the Mediterranean Aegean and the many waters-sports that make the island famous.
 You can also choose to combine Kos with a trip to Rhodes together with a host of other enchanting islands in between.
-Each one has its own fascinating history, beautiful beaches and local tavernas offering fresh local food and wine.
+Each one has its own fascinating history, beautiful beaches, and local tavernas offering fresh local food and wine.

 Claims to Fame

-Homer mentioned the island of Kos in the “Iliad” because a significant contingent of Koans fought as Greeks in the Trojan War.
+Homer mentioned Kos’ Mediterranean island in the “Iliad” because a significant contingent of Koans fought as Greeks in the Trojan War.
 As well as this, the island has a deep-seated history in the practice of medicine.
 Hippocrates comes from the island.
-The “dream temple” in the centre of town named the “Plane Tree of Hippocrates” is where the ancient physician instructed his students.
-The city is also home to both the Hippocratic Museum and International Hippocratic Institute; thus the birthplace of the Hippocratic Oath is right here.
+The “dream temple” in the town centre named the “Plane Tree of Hippocrates” is where the ancient physician instructed his students.
+The city is also home to both the Hippocratic Museum and International Hippocratic Institute; thus, the Hippocratic Oath’s birthplace is right.

-Summer is best for warm waters, sunshine and temperatures up around 28-30ºC in July and August.
+Mediterranean summer is best for warm waters, sunshine, and temperatures up around 28-30ºC in July and August.
 Autumn and Spring are still warm but can be challenging for sailors because of strong winds and rainstorms.
-Conversely, Winter is pretty quiet in Kos and can be cold, so there is not much activity on the water.
+Conversely, Winter is pretty quiet in Kos and can be cold, so there is not much water activity.

 Post and pages that will help you navigate around our website.
 Popular Posts are What’s included in a Charter also Long Distance Charter As you are on the Greece page, then this is a link to the home Turkey page and Fethiye page.
 Don’t miss the Destinations Charter page.
 Split Croatia Mediterrreanina